Tough battle between 1982 and 1986 champions has goalless outcome

 Italy would continue their pre ’90 promotional tour with a clash against old adversaries Argentina, whom they had come across in the past four World Cups.
 Those meetings had resulted in two wins for Italy as well as two draws, and the pair looked set for an interesting battle in Cagliari in what was Italy’s seventh home international of the calendar year.
 Argentina would be in action for the first time since their disappointing Copa América campaign in July, where they had only scored twice from six matches.

 Italy team news

-Quite often for Italy's build-up games ahead of the World Cup, manager Vicini would have a large pool of substitutes to chose from.
+Quite often for Italy’s build-up games ahead of the World Cup, manager Vicini would have a large pool of substitutes to chose from.
 On this occasion, though, he had limited himself to just five.
-There were few surprises in his team selection, but two notable omissions were indeed central defender Ferri (out with a shoulder injury), who had started every single one of their friendlies since the 1988 European Championships, and striker Carnevale, who had begun up front in Italy's last five matches.
+There were few surprises in his team selection, but three notable omissions were indeed central defender Ferri (out with a shoulder injury), who had started every single one of their friendlies since the 1988 European Championships, playmaker Baggio, and striker Carnevale, who had begun up front in Italy’s last five matches.
 The last two were struggling with minor injuries and were not being risked, and they had originally been picked for the 18 man squad.
-Other than that, there was pretty much business as usual for 'gli Azzurri'.
+Other than that, there was pretty much business as usual for ‘gli Azzurri’.

 Ferrara and Serena were the players drafted into the starting eleven, and both had already featured with great frequency during the last year.
 Interestingly named among the five subs were midfielder Fusi, who had come on as a sub twice during their build-up matches, and forward Mancini, who had not been on the pitch since their first post 1988 European Championship friendly, against Norway at home.